-It is fascinating to see the different motivations in the non-western world for developing anti- China protests.
-While this paper shows that in Japan, the Philippines, Vietnam, and Zambia, there is an unlikelihood of these anti-China protests escalating into something larger than they already have; the protests themselves have been formed in different ways and by different groups.
+It is fascinating to see the different motivations for developing anti-China protests.
+While this paper shows that in Japan, Philippines, Vietnam, and Zambia, there is an unlikelihood of these anti-China protests escalating into something larger than they already have; the protests themselves have been formed in different ways and by different groups.
 This is important to understand as China's influence in the world grows and the competition for resources continues.

 Anti-China protests in the Philippines have been the most wide-spread in regards to frequency and numbers.
 The West Philippine Sea Coalition is a menagerie of political and social groups united in speaking out against what they see as Chinese aggression against its neighbor.
 In Japan, the protests are frequently organized after anti-Japan protests occur in China.
 The anti-China protests that take place in Japan are fueled by historical enmity between the two countries and a geopolitical rivalry regarding maritime borders.
-Vietnam's anti-China protests have been less frequent than those in Japan or the Philippines but have nonetheless occurred by small protesting groups.
-As the paper has shown, the anti-China protests that have occurred over the last few years in Zambia are because of China's ownership of many copper mines in the country.
+Vietnam's anti-China protests have been less frequent than those in Japan or the Philippines but have nonetheless spread quickly across the Southeast Asian country.
+The anti-China protests that have occurred over the last few years in Zambia are because of China's ownership of many copper mines in the country.
 Initially, anti-China protests in Zambia occurred because of the miners' poor working conditions and decreasing wages but have now grown into the towns where many Zambians see the Chinese living there as an economic threat to their livelihoods since the Chinese living there can sell goods at decreased prices.
+However, at the root of these protests are the questions being asked by local Zambians as to when they will reap the rewards of their government's deals with China?, since it is them doing the arduous work that makes international investment possible.